WonhoZhung/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a Ph.D. student at the Intelligent Chemistry Lab at KAIST (PI: Prof. Woo Youn Kim).
-My goal is to devise deep learning strategies for finding hit compounds to lessen the time and cost consumed in early-stage drug discovery.
-I’m currently working on protein-ligand binding affinity prediction and generative modeling for structure-based ligand design.
-Other approaches regarding the biochemical application of deep learning are highly intrigued.

-Besides research, I love playing the violin.
-As a violinist in the KAIST orchestra, I enjoy performing classical music in ensembles.
+My research focuses on developing deep learning methodologies to advance structure-based drug discovery.
+My work spans molecular design and protein-ligand interaction prediction while integrating physical and chemical principles into deep learning models to enable more generalizable and interpretable drug discovery.
+I am currently interested in (but not limited to) the following topics:
+* AI for chemistry and biology
+* Molecular generative modeling
+* Structure-based drug design